UCSF-DataSci/5-put-a-label-on-it-BoruiCai/RESULTS.md

 - How much did the class imbalance affect the results?
 - What does the confusion matrix tell you about the model's predictions?

-The best performing metric is AUC(0.908),This shows the model is good at predict between positive and negative case.
+The best performing metric is AUC(0.908), This shows the model is good at predicting between positive and negative cases.
-The worst performing metric is Recall(0.301),could be model missed many true disease cases. class imbalance affect the results a lot,the low recall indicates the model is biased The model rarely predicts false positives but frequently misses actual positive cases
+The worst performing metric is Recall(0.301),could be the model missed many true disease cases.
+The imbalance_impact_score: 0.56, which affects the results a lot, the low recall indicates the model is biased The model rarely predicts false positives but frequently misses actual positive cases